Estimated reading time: 15 minutes

 Introduces the following additional parameters:

-• init in service definitions
+in service definitionsrollback_config

-• Support for extension fields at the root of service, network, volume, secretand config definitions
+in deploy configurations- Support for extension fields at the root of service, network, volume, secretand config definitions

 Version 3.8